 If your mobile phone is subsequently recovered you will need to re-register for the Four-digit PIN function by logging on to Mobile e-banking via the Bendigo Bank app, and entering your Access ID, Password, and Authentication Key (if you have a Security Token and have it enabled for Logon).

-The e-banking service will allow you three attempts to enter your correct Access ID and Password.
+The e-banking service will allow you three attempts to logon with your correct Access ID and Password.
 If you do not succeed within three attempts, your account access will be automatically blocked as a security measure.

-If you forget your Access ID and/or Password, or enter the wrong one too many times and have your access revoked, please contact us on 1300 BENDIGO (1300 236 344).
+If you forget your Access ID and/or Password, or enter incorrect details too many times and have your access blocked, you will need to reset your Password.